rupeshs/fastsdcpu/Readme.md

 ## OpenVINO support

 Thanks [deinferno](https://github.com/deinferno) for the OpenVINO model contribution.
-Currently, it is tested on Windows only,by default it is disabled.
+Currently, it is tested on Windows only, by default it is disabled.
-We found a 50% speed improvement using OpenVINO.It Took 10 seconds to generate single 512x512 image on Core i7-12700
+We found a 50% speed improvement using OpenVINO.It Took 10 seconds to generate a single 512x512 image on Core i7-12700

 ## LCM Models